gdenham/das-collectionearnings/README.md

 ## Running Database Integration Tests Locally

 To successfully run the database integration tests you need:
-* Create a database named 'ApprenticeshipEarningsTransient'.
+* Create a database named 'ApprenticeshipEarningsIntegrationTests'.
-* Run the 'src/earnings/SFA.DAS.CollectionEarnings.Calculator.IntegrationTests/Ilr.Transient.DDL.sql' script against the newly created database.
-* Run the 'src/earnings/Deploy/sql/ddl/Ilr.Transient.Earnings.DDL.Tables.sql' script against the newly created database.
-* Run the 'src/earnings/Deploy/sql/ddl/Ilr.Transient.Earnings.DDL.Views.sql' script against the newly created database.

 ### Prerequisites